 If the candidate and Senior Monks discern that his or her vocation remains strong and true, the Apprentice may petition to be admitted to the Postulancy.
-A Postulant is further initiated into the spiritual disciplines of the Order of The Great Lights by committing to a comprehensive academic curriculum on Zen-Buddhist and Western Contemplative teachings; train and practice under the guidance of the Senior Monks and The Rule of The Abbot, while attending more regularly: classes, sesshins, meditations, liturgies, work practice, and the other various components of monastic seasoning and Zen Training.
+A Postulant is further initiated into the spiritual disciplines of the Order of The Great Lights by committing to a comprehensive academic curriculum on Zen-Buddhist and Western Contemplative teachings; train and practice under the guidance of the Senior Monks, while attending more regularly: classes, sesshins, meditations, liturgies, work practice, and the other various components of monastic seasoning and Zen Training.

 The Novitiate lasts two-years.

-By making solemn vows, a brother or sister gives himself or herself to Monastic Rule and commits himself or herself perpetually to live under the Rule of The Abbot, with his or her Community, a life in accord with the Monastic Rule for Monks.
-This commitment is made with the assurance of the love and support of the Abbot, the Sangha, and the whole community.
+By making solemn vows, a brother or sister gives himself or herself to Monastic Rule and commits himself or herself perpetually to share in the life the Community, in accord with the Monastic Rule for Monks.
+This commitment is made with the assurance of the love and support of the Council, the Sangha, and the whole community.